queenisabaer/friendventure/README.md

 ### Heroku
 This site is deployed using Heroku.
 To deploy it from its GitHub repository to Heroku, I took the following steps:

-1. Create a list of requirements in the requirements.txt file by using the command _pip3 freeze > requirements.txt_
-2. Log in (or sign up) to Heroku
+1. Log in (or sign up) to Heroku
-3. Click on the _New_ button and select _Create new app_
+2. Click on the _New_ button and select _Create new app_
-4. Give it a unique name and choose the region _Europe_
+3. Give it a unique name and choose the region _Europe_
-5. Click the *Deploy* tab, go to the _Deployment method_ section, select _GitHub_ and confirm this selection by clicking on the _Connect to Github_ button
+4. Click the *Deploy* tab, go to the _Deployment method_ section, select _GitHub_ and confirm this selection by clicking on the _Connect to Github_ button
-6. Search for the repository name on github _friendventure_ and click the _Connect_ button
+5. Search for the repository name on github _friendventure_ and click the _Connect_ button
-7. Inside the src folder add an api folder and create an axiosDefault.jsx
+6. Inside the src folder add an api folder and create an axiosDefault.jsx
-8. Add the link to the deployed version of the api as baseURL
+7. Add the link to the deployed version of the api as baseURL
-9. Create a _Procfile_ in the root directory and add *web: npm run start*
+8. Create a _Procfile_ in the root directory and add *web: npm run start*
-10. In Heroku enable the automatic deploy or manually deploy the code from the main branch
+9. In Heroku enable the automatic deploy or manually deploy the code from the main branch

 To see the [view of the live site](https://friendventure-702f1b6ed9cf.herokuapp.com/) click on the _Open app_ button in the top right corner or, if you enabled automatic deploy (step 10), log in to GitHub, navigate to the repository for this project by selecting [*queenisabaer/friendventure*](https://github.com/queenisabaer/friendventure), click on _Deployment_ and choose in the _Environments_ section _friendventure_.
 On top of the latest deployment is the link to the [live site](https://friendventure-702f1b6ed9cf.herokuapp.com/).<br>